skill-forger/golang-training/05. Collection/README.md

 - Implement efficient algorithms using Go's collection types
 - Recognize which collection type to use for different scenarios

+## Overview

+Collections are fundamental to nearly all programming tasks, allowing us to store, organize, and manipulate groups of data efficiently.
+Go provides three primary collection types: arrays, slices, and maps, each with distinct characteristics and use cases.
+Understanding these collection types and their behaviors is essential for writing effective Go programs.

-## 1. Arrays: Fixed-Size Sequences
+## Arrays: Fixed-Size Sequences

 Arrays in Go are fixed-length sequences of elements of a single type.
 Their size is part of the type declaration and cannot change during execution.

 ### Basic Array Operations
 ```go
 // array_basics.go
 package main